Chrome Web Store

 1. Install

 From the Chrome Web Store.
-The permissions screen explicitly lists each capability with plain-English justification.
+Chrome shows two install warnings: access to your eBay sites, and permission to show notifications.
 The extension never asks for any login or signup.

 Two ways to add a snipe:

-1. On any eBay auction page: click the injected "Snipe this auction" pill that appears bottom-right.
-Item details load directly into the popup.
+1. On any eBay auction page: click the "Snipe this auction" pill that appears bottom-right.
+Item details load directly into the extension.

-2. From the popup itself: tap the + FAB, paste any eBay URL.
+2. From the extension itself: tap the plus (+) button, paste any eBay URL.

 5. Notification